fkmiec/todo/README.md

 ### Basic Tutorial

-First, create a command alias for 'todolist' to something shorter and easier to type like 'td'.
+First, create a command alias for 'todo' to something shorter and easier to type like 'td'.
 From here on, we'll just refer to 'td'.

-alias td = todolist
+alias td = todo

 ### Create a Todo repository (Create in current directory.
 If created in home directory, will look there absent a repo in the local directory.)
 $ td init